 Criminal Defense Attorney in Washington, MO

 Criminal Defense Attorney in Washington, MO.
-If you have been arrested for a crime, you know that the situation is a serious ordeal.
-Even being convicted of a small misdemeanor could cause you to pay a hefty fine, spend time in county jail, or have to spend multiple years under probation.
-Facing a felony conviction only magnifies these consequences: not only are you at risk of multiple years encarcerated in the Missouri state prison system.
-And even after your release from prison you will continue to pay through the loss of additional privileges or rights that most citizens assume they will always have.
-Convicted felons are banned from owning firearms, running in an election, or holding specific occupations.
-In addition, in many cases, you could be required to share your status as a convicted felon on housing or employment applications, which often heavily limits where they can work or live.
+If you have been recently arrested and charged with a criminal offense, you understand the gravity of the charges that you are facing.
+Just being convicted of a small crime could cause you to pay a large fine, do time behind bars, or have to spend multiple years under probation.
+Facing a felony conviction only magnifies these consequences: not only will you likely have to spend several years locked up in the Missouri state prisons, but after your release from prison you will no longer enjoy certain rights or privileges that many people assume they will always have.
+Convicted felons are barred from owning firearms, running for office, or holding specific jobs.
+In addition, in many instances, you could be required to admit your status as a convicted felon on rental or job applications, which often heavily limits where they can work or live.

-The experienced Washington, MO criminal defense attorneys at Combs Law Group have assisted many people overcome criminal convictions in the Washington, MO area.
-Our firm recognizes that people with good intetions can have a stroke of misfortune, and our criminal defense firm works to minimize the effect criminal charges have on your freedom, reputation, and life.
-Our record of winning cases is notable among Washington criminal defense law firms, and we place client satisfaction at the heart of all that we do — hear it firsthand from the satisfied Washington clients who have worked with Combs Law Group.
-Call us today at (314) 900-HELP, or contact us online, for a free, no-obligation review of your Washington, MO criminal case.
+The skilled Washington, MO criminal defense attorneys at Combs Waterkotte have assisted many Washington-area residents fight criminal charges.
+Our firm knows that sometimes good people can get caught up in bad situations, and our criminal defense firm works to minimize the effect a criminal conviction has on your life, freedom, and reputation.
+Our record of winning cases distinguishes us from other Washington criminal defense law firms, and we place client satisfaction at the heart of all that we do — just ask the satisfied Washington clients who have worked with Combs Waterkotte.
+Talk to us today at (314) 900-HELP, or contact us online, for a free, no-strings-attached review of your Washington, MO criminal case.

 Washington, MO Federal Criminal Defense Lawyer

-An allegation of any crime is stressful enough, but when the charges against you are federal charges, they require an extra level of legal intelligence and dilligence.
-United States prosecuting attorneys are driven to win no matter the cost: the U.S. Justice Department regularly boasts that it has a conviction rate of roughly 90 percent.
-Overwhelmingly, these convictions result in plea bargains, where a defendant negotiates a lesser punishment or charge in exchange for a confession of guilt.
-Federal prosecutors will pull out all the stops to get a guilty plea, ensure that you spend years in a Bureau of Prisons facility, and resign you to live the rest of your life with a federal criminal conviction.
+Facing a criminal charge is stressful in itself, but criminal charges at the federal level require an extra amount of legal intelligence and dilligence.
+United States prosecuting attorneys are poised to win at all costs: the U.S. Justice Department regularly boasts that it has a conviction rate of around 90 percent.
+The overwhelming majority of those convictions result in plea bargains, where a defendant negotiates a lesser punishment or charge in exchange for an admission of guilt.
+Federal prosecutors will stop at nothing to coax a guilty plea, guarantee that you spend years in a federal prison, and carry a federal conviction on your record for the rest of your life.

-At Combs Law Group, our Washington, MO criminal defense attorneys have ample and proven experience in taking on federal criminal defense cases and winning favorable results for our clients.
-Our team of federal criminal defense attorneys near Washington, MO is not scared to square off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight passionately on our clients’ behalf.
-We have helped many Washington-area residents who were facing all sorts of federal criminal charges defend themselves against these charges and put what is an undoubtably scary experience in their rear-view mirror.
+At Combs Waterkotte, our Washington, MO criminal defense attorneys have ample and documented experience in taking on federal criminal defense cases and achieving positive outcomes for our clients.
+Our team of federal criminal defense attorneys near Washington, MO is not scared to take on any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
+We have assisted many Washington-area residents who were facing all manner of federal criminal charges defend themselves against these charges and put what is a certainly scary experience in their rear-view mirror.
 Read more about our expertise in federal criminal cases and what makes federal criminal cases different from state and municipal cases.

 A Full-Service Washington, MO Criminal Defense Attorney

-The proficient Washington, MO criminal defense attorneys at Combs Law Group defend all cases and criminal charges, like:
+The skilled Washington, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, including:

-The criminal defense attorneys of Combs Law Group based in Washington, Missouri have been successfully defending the rights of the accused for years.
-When you hire a criminal defense attorney with our hard-working St. Louis criminal defense firm, you will always receive personalized care and dedicated representation.
+The criminal defense attorneys of Combs Waterkotte based in Washington, Missouri have been successfully defending the rights of the accused for years.
+When you hire a lawyer with our hard-working St. Louis criminal defense firm, you will always get thoughtful, personalized counsel.
 Whether a misdemeanor or felony, we treat your case, and your life, with the utmost care.
-You have one dedicated attorney on your case and you can reach our lawyers and paralegals any time.
+You will always be able to reach and speak with the leading criminal defense attorney assigned to your case.

-With your freedom and future in jeopardy, you need a legal ally to advocate for you and defend your freedome.
-Do not wait talking to a criminal defense attorney to help you fight your criminal charges at any level in the Missouri area.
-The quicker you get an attorney on your case, the sooner we can dedicate our time and effort toward building a sound approach to your case and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
-Call (314) 900-HELP now or reach us online to get in touch with a criminal defense attorney in Washington, MO about your criminal case.
+With your very life hanging in the balance, you need a legal ally you can trust and rely upon to advocate for you and defend your freedome.
+Do not put off speaking to a Washington area criminal defense attorney to help you overcome your criminal charges at any level in the Missouri area.
+The sooner you hire an attorney to represent you, the sooner we can dedicate our time and effort toward building a sound approach to your case and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
+Call (314) 900-HELP now or reach us online to talk to a Washington, MO criminal defense attorney about your criminal case.

-A criminal conviction, even for a minor infraction or misdemeanor can leave you with a sizable fine, time to serve in jail, and/or years of supervised probation.
-For felony charges, the outcome of a conviction can be much more dire.
-You may be sentenced to years in the state prison system, and once you are labeled a convicted felon you will no longer have certain rights or privileges that many people take for granted.
-As a convicted felon in Missouri, you are prohibited from purchasing or possessing firearms, voting in elections, running for office, or obtaining certain types of employment.
-Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which often severely limits where you can work or live.
+A criminal conviction for even a minor infraction or misdemeanor could result in a sizable fine, time to serve in jail, and/or years of supervised probation.
+When the crime is a felony, a conviction can have a much more significant impact on your life.
+You may be sentenced to years encarcerated in state prisons, and as a convicted felon you lose lifelong rights that many people take for granted.
+Convicted felons are limited from purchasing or possessing firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which is an obvious obstacle to achieving a productive, fruitful life.

-If you are already a felon or believe you are likely to be convicted, do not lose hope.
-Missouri law does allow for the restoration of certain rights and for certain cases you may be eligible to request a pardon, expungement, or the sealing of your record.
-Turn to an experienced criminal defense attorney in Washington, MO to learn about how to restore your rights after receiving a conviction.
-Contact us to find out what our Washington, MO defense attorneys can do to help you reclaim your rights.
+If you have already received a felony conviction or suspect that the likelihood of a conviction is high, you are not without options.
+Missouri law does allow for the restoration of certain rights and in some cases you may be eligible to seek a pardon, expungement, or the sealing of your record.
+Consult a knowledgeable criminal defense attorney in Washington, MO to learn about your post-conviction rights and options.
+Contact us to learn how our Washington, MO defense attorneys can help you reclaim your rights.

-Under criminal law in Missouri, felony crimes are classified into categories based on the severity.
-Depending on what class felony you are convicted of, the punishment will vary.
+Under criminal law in Missouri, crimes that are considered felonies are classified into categories that reflect the severity of the crime.
+Based on the class of your felony conviction, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison